HALIBUT SPREADER BAR RIGS and SETUP

 The spreader bar separates the weight from the lure.
 Bottom feeders such as Halibut and Fluke do not bite their food, they suck it in using hydraulic force.
 In comparison with a

 conventional weighted lure, the advantages of a spreader bar with a weightless bait and hook is obvious.
 The spreader bar allows you to have weightless bait on the bottom of the

 ocean.
 Ocean currents and deep water conditions can be overcome with a heavier weight if needed.
 The lure also attracts bottom feeders to the location by banging the bottom.
 This type

 This type of lure is designed for bottom fish such as Halibut, Fluke and other sand dwelling fish.
 The best place to find these types of fish are on sandy, flat areas of the ocean

 floor.
 These sand bars are usually mapped and are noted by anglers as hot spots.
 Flat fish such as Halibut are known to have migratory resting hot spots.
 Normally, these hot spots are

 sand bars in which the fish can rest in comfort while on their migratory route.

 The spreader bar is used to keep the bait from tangling with the sinker when it is lowered to the bottom.
 And the bottom fish do not seem to shy away because of the spreader bar.
-There

 The bottom bouncing method has been called "ringing the dinner bell".
 If you have a natural ocean swell, then just allow the swell to bounce the weight on the bottom.

 Bouncing the weight as you drift will lead to better success.
 The sandy bottom is a great place for small fish, shrimp and small crabs to hide.
 A weight being bounced along the ocean

 The bait when used on the spreader can be about anything.
 A hootchie bait along with a piece of octopus or squid has proven to be most effective.
 Bait can also be salmon gills, belly

 meat with fins, or ling cod skin or mackerel.
 Some halibut fishermen raid the gut bin on the docks the night before they head out.
 You can also inject herring oil to the bait.
 This is

 fine unless you get into a bunch of dog-fish sharks.

-Website Design by Matt James
+Webpage design by Matt James

-MW James / Superflea Marketing ® / Supertackle
+MW James / Superflea Marketing / Supertackle